entropyxyz/entropy-core/README.md

 - Currently our network requires 2 binaries
 - `cargo build --release` will build both
-- to run both you can reference /scripts/sdk-entropy-node.sh for the chain and /scripts/sdk-alice-tss.sh for the threshold client
+- To run both you can reference /scripts/sdk-entropy-node.sh for the chain and /scripts/sdk-alice-tss.sh for the threshold client

 ### Changing Defaults

-- all defaults are ready to go out the box but can be changed if needed with varying degrees of difficult
+- All defaults are ready to go out the box but can be changed if needed with varying degrees of difficult

-- to change chain address away from default ws://127.0.0.1:9944 you need to inform the sig client which can be done with the env variable `export ENDPOINT=`
+- To change chain address away from default ws://127.0.0.1:9944 you need to inform the sig client which can be done with the env variable `export ENDPOINT=`
 - To change the default of the sig client from `http://127.0.0.1:3001/sign` you need to tell the chain after it is running by making an rpc call.
 Example code can be found here `https://github.com/entropyxyz/util-scripts/blob/master/setEndpoint.ts`.
 You also need to maintain the route as /sign

 ## Threshold Keys

-- keys for internal testnet use only, not secure, here for convenience do not use them for anything real
+- Keys for internal testnet use only, not secure, here for convenience do not use them for anything real

 #### Alice